-Fear always springs from ignorance.
-Ralph Waldo Emerson

-Man's greatness lies in his power of thought.
-Bronson Alcott

-You don't have to blow out the other fellow's light to let your own shine.
-Bernard Baruch

-For in becoming all things to all people, one eventually becomes nothing to everybody, including, and particularly to oneself.
-Stephen R. Covey

-The best of a book is not the thought which it contains, but the thought which it suggests; just as the charm of music dwells not in the tones but in the echoes of our hearts.
+- Fear always springs from ignorance.
+Ralph Waldo Emerson - Man's greatness lies in his power of thought.
+Bronson Alcott - You don't have to blow out the other fellow's light to let your own shine.
+Bernard Baruch - For in becoming all things to all people, one eventually becomes nothing to everybody, including, and particularly to oneself.
+Stephen R. Covey - The best of a book is not the thought which it contains, but the thought which it suggests; just as the charm of music dwells not in the tones but in the echoes of our hearts.
 O.W.
-Holmes

-When one has no design but to speak plain truth, he may say a great deal in a very narrow compass.
-Steele
+Holmes - When one has no design but to speak plain truth, he may say a great deal in a very narrow compass.
+Steele m1-2Two bar basic motif developed throughout the entire solo.

-"Precio m1-2 ents for Bass Solo, us Caboose" Two bar basic motif developed out the entire solo. m5-6 Variation of bars 3-4.
-Upper range of bass; see also and m59.
-7 Offbeats on "and" of 4, "and" of 1 emphasized in 17. ) Use of quarter-note triplets and tote triplets. m23 offbeat Consecutive downbeats to an ("and" of 4). m25 m1.
-Varied rhythm on basic motif of ð Consecutive downbeats to tive offbeats. m43 of 4; see 4 against 3, using triplet contours e also m50-51. m50 now rep See m17-18: last part of motif laced with triplets. m54 triplets.
-Repeated pitches in eighth-note m55-56 8 Rhythmic kicks played in with rhythm section. m63-64 end to s
+Listen to the solo

+Comments for Bass Solo, "Precious Caboose"

+Variation of bars 3-4. m5-6

+Upper range of bass; see also m27-28 and m59.

+m14-17 Offbeats on "and" of 4, "and" of 1; then 1 emphasized in 17.

+m19-20 Use of quarter-note triplets and eighth-note triplets.

+Consecutive downbeats to an offbeat ("and" of 4). m23

+m25 Varied rhythm on basic motif of m1.

-nts for Trumpet Solo,
+Comments for Bass Solo, "Precious Caboose" (continued)

-is Caboose" Basic motif developed in 3 bars

-m4 Eighth-quarter-eighth is variation of triplets.

-m6 Partial sequence of m5.
+m34-36 Consecutive downbeats to consecutive offbeats.

+m43 4 against 3, using triplet contours of 4; see also m50-51.

+m50 See m17-18: last part of motif now replaced with triplets.

-m7-8 Repeated triplets with varied eighth-note triplets.
+m54 Repeated pitches in eighth-note triplets.

-m10 Sequence of m9, with varied rhythm.

-m12 Eighths and sixteenths vary the triplet line.

-m14 Compare m10.

-m17-18 Downbeat emphasis.

-m19-24 Double-time passages (see Vol. 2) with space in m22.

-m27 Sequence of m26.

-m28-29 Rhythmic variation of sequence

-m32 Short articulations on first and last notes.

-m33-36 Emphasis on downbeat quarters

-m37-40 Motif varied with alternate fingerings (see Vol. 2).

-m42-45 Varied quote (see Vol. 2) on "Satin Doll."

-m47-48 "Wiggle" (fast notes, blurred pitches - Vol. 2).

-m49-53 Double-time passage (Vol. 2).

-m51 3 sequences of 1st motif in bar (like part of "Donna Lee")

-m53-56 6 Alternate-fingered trill (Vol. 2).

-m59-60 2 against 3, quarter-note triplets
+m55-56 Rhythmic kicks played in unison with rhythm section.

+m63-64 Lower pitches signal end to solo; last quarter-note starts the return to walking bass.Dm7(Eb), nat.
+7 (Db).

+Listen to the solo

+Comments for Trumpet Solo, "Precious Caboose" m1-3Basic motif developed in 3 bars. m4 Eighth-quarter-eighth is variation of triplets. m6 Partial sequence of m5. m7-8Repeated triplets with varied eighth-note triplets. m10 Sequence of m9, with varied rhythm. m12 Eighths and sixteenths vary the triplet line. m14 Compare m10. m17-18 Downbeat emphasis. m19-24 Double-time passages (see Chapter 4B) with space in m22. m27 Sequence of m26. m28-29 Rhythmic variation of sequence. m32 Short articulations on first and last notes.